 After going through addiction treatment, the patient can continue with the recovery process by using peer support groups formed to help those with drug dependency issues.
 Support groups contain a variety of recovering users.
 Since the percentage of steroid users among those seeking help through steroids addiction treatment is small, most of the members of a support group will not have the experience of being addicted to steroids.
 Group member will likely have had dependency issues on other drugs.
 Though their experiences may differ somewhat from the steroids user, these group members can still provide motivational help through the sharing of their specific experiences, stories of their recovery and any issues they have with encountering relapse temptations.

-Group support is the key towards continuing recovery after addiction treatment.
-This is helped by the development of other support structures throughout the user's life.
+Group support is the key toward continuing recovery after addiction treatment.
+This is helped by the development of other support structures throughout the user’s life.
 Family members can become a huge source of support to keep the user from relapse.
 The time that the user formerly spent on body development can be redirected towards family pursuits, giving the user a solid reason not to return to the steroid use.

 A steroids addiction treatment program is only the first step toward recovery from steroids use.
 Once that step is taken however, the rest are easier.
 The decision to enter into treatment is a commitment towards receiving the help that the user needs to recover from steroid use and begin to live a drug-free existence.
 Once that commitment is made, the steroids addiction treatment program, support groups and family support can help the user find continuing reasons for remaining free of steroids.